BIM2/Revit-VS-Template-2020/README.md

-# C-101
+# Revit-VS-Template-2020
-A down and dirty walkthrough on using C# syntax with the Revit Api.
+A visual studio template for Revit 2020.
+For use and information please see https://bimsquared.com